What Are Your Reflexes Revealing About You?

 You have donned the backless gown.
-Sitting there with your legs dangling over the side of the examination table you feel vulnerable.
-The doctor pokes and prods and then takes out the reflex hammer and whacks you a good one on your knee.
+Now you are sitting there with your legs dangling over the side of the examination table, feeling very vulnerable.
+The doctor pokes, prods, and then takes out the reflex hammer and whacks you a good one on your knee.
 Seconds later it is over and the doctor has moved on to the next part of the examination.

 That whack to the knee actually sends an impulse to your nerves that bypasses your brain.
 The knee-jerk response is unconscious.

-In life and as a leader you are “whacked” daily by situations and interactions with people that hit our nerves.
+You are “whacked” daily by situations and interactions with people that smack your nerves.
 Sometimes you are numb and there is no observable reaction.
 Other times the jerking continues for minutes, hours, days, months, and sometimes years after the whack!
 Both of these responses indicate that something is seriously wrong.

 A healthy reaction to the “whacks” of life occur when you are able to identify the feelings (awareness), pause, process, and then make a conscious choice about how you will respond to the whack.
 While the reflexes in your knee always bypass your brain, your life reflexes don’t have to.
-Whether you react or respond to life’s whacks comes down to habits and intention.
-How skillful you are in handling life’s whacks makes a difference.
-It can make a bad situation better or worse, and it can make a good situation bad or even better.
+Whether you react or respond to life’s whacks comes down to habits, awareness, and intention.
+How skillful you are in handling life’s whacks makes a difference personally and professionally.
+It can make a negative situation better or worse.
+And it can make a positive situation terrible or even better.

-Consider this scenario: You assign a task to Bob and he drops the ball.
+You assign a task to Bob carefully spelling out the expectations and he drops the ball.
 Not only does the task not get done, but the undone task affects the others on the team creating a heap of frustration.
 Will you sit Bob down and get after him in a way he will never forget?
-Or will you take notice of your anger, breathe, pause, and choose to be curious about what prevented Bob from completing the task?
+Or will you take notice of your anger and disappointment, breathe, pause, and choose to be curious about what prevented Bob from completing the task?

-When you choose to respond it will preserve the relationship, create space for a solution, and allow both you and Bob to listen, learn, and grow.
+When you slow down and choose to respond it preserves the relationship, creates space for a solution, and allows both you and Bob to learn and grow.

 Often there is more to the story than you realize.
 Perhaps Bob just lost his mother or is battling a health issue.
 Maybe your request was outside his strengths or there was some other critical work undertaking that was equally important that distracted him from your task.